Google Pixel 8 vs Google Pixel 7: Is the latest Google flagship the best one yet?

 Google Pixel 8 vs Google Pixel 7: Our verdict

 It’s a no-brainer that the Google Pixel 8 is the superior smartphone in this comparison.
 Considering all its upgrades over the ageing Pixel 7, it ends up being our top pick, especially for those seeking a premium Android experience.
 The Pixel 8 looks nicer, has a much brighter and faster 120Hz OLED display, an upgraded main rear camera with lots of AI features and slightly better battery life with faster charging speeds.
-If you can afford to spend INR 80,000 on a brand-new smartphone today, the Google Pixel 8 is a solid recommendation for an alternative to the iPhone 15 and Samsung Galaxy S23.
+The Google Pixel 8 is a solid recommendation for an alternative to the iPhone 15 and Samsung Galaxy S23.

 As for the Pixel 7, it’s more of a mixed bag.
-At a price of INR 41,999, the Pixel 7 offers good value for money for a 2022 flagship Android smartphone.
+The Pixel 7 offers good value for money for a 2022 flagship Android smartphone.
 Those seeking a good camera system and a nice Android experience can consider the Pixel 7 over the similarly priced Pixel 7a.
 However, there have been several complaints about the Pixel 7’s reliability with regard to its software and battery life.
 As a result, it becomes tougher to recommend it to anyone.

 Frequently Asked Questions (FAQs)